 It is not at all easy to take decision when a relationship breaks down.
 Our family lawyers assist clients to manage family disputes and offer ways to avoid conflicts .
-Our Divorce lawyers in chandigarh provide customized legal solutions to assist clients to resolve family law issues .
+Our Best Divorce lawyers in Chandigarh High Court provide customized legal solutions to assist clients to resolve family law issues .
 By the very nature of disputes, it might be seen that it cannot take at all times Litigation approach and it is most essential that the disputes are settled through mediation .

 • Dowry demand section 498A